mateori0s/my-posts-app/README.md

 CREATE POLICY "Users can create comments" ON comments FOR INSERT WITH CHECK (auth.uid() = author_id);

+-- ALLOW SELECT TO ANYONE (ONLY IN DEVELOPMENT ENVIRONMENT) CREATE POLICY "READ POSTS FOR EVERYONE"
+ON POSTS
+FOR SELECT
+USING ( TRUE );

+-- ALLOW INSERT EVEN FROM ANON (API WITH ANON KEY - ONLY IN DEVELOPMENT ENVIRONMENT) CREATE POLICY "INSERT POSTS FROM API"
+ON POSTS
+FOR INSERT
+TO ANON
+WITH CHECK ( TRUE );
 ```

 5. **Set up Supabase Storage**